 To open or close the hand, you simply use the same muscle actions you would to close/curl or open/extend a natural hand:

 EMG sensors in the Hero Arm detect these muscle movements and translate them into corresponding close or open actions in the bionic hand.
 The resulting finger movements depend on the selected grip pattern.

 Here is a short demonstration of some of these functions:

-Open Bionics has produced a number of short videos demonstrating how to use the Hero Arm for different tasks.
-You can view these videos at the Open Bionics’ YouTube channel.
-As the videos demonstrate, once the user is familiar with switching between grip configurations and explicitly positioning the wrist and/or thumb, it all becomes quite intuitive.
+Open Bionics has produced numerous short videos demonstrating how to use the Hero Arm for different tasks.
+You can view these videos on the Open Bionics’ YouTube channel.
+As the videos demonstrate, once the user is familiar with switching between grip configurations and explicitly positioning the wrist and/or thumb, using the Hero Arm becomes quite intuitive.